Esri/esri-leaflet-routing/README.md

 ## Closest Facility

-To Simplify the closest facility API we can optimize out API wrapper to `origin()` (incidents) and `destination` (facilities) and always use the `esriNATravelDirectionToFacility` which will route from the origins (incidents) to destinations (facilities).
+To simplify the closest facility API we can optimize our API wrapper to `origin()` (incidents) and `destination` (facilities) and always use the `esriNATravelDirectionToFacility` which will route from the origins (incidents) to destinations (facilities).
 This still covers the following use cases...

 * Route closest ambulence from dispatch to accident - 3 origins (dispatch) 1 destination (accident)
 * Route ambulence from accident to closest hospital - 1 origin (accident) X destinations (hospitals)

-The benifit to this approch fixes some confusion in the API were its hard to figure out what is a facility and what is an incident, e.g. should I make my accident an incident or a facility? should i set the travel direction to or from facilities? what if my facility isnt a place?
+The benifit to this approch fixes some confusion in the API were it's hard to figure out what is a facility and what is an incident.
+For example should I make my accident an incident or a facility?
+Should i set the travel direction to or from facilities?
+What if my facility isnt a place?

-This also avoids confusion becuase depending on travel direction params like `Cutoff_WalkTime` can be declared on either the incidents or facilities.
+This also avoids confusion becuase depending on travel direction parameters like `Cutoff_WalkTime` can be declared on either the incidents or facilities.
 We only have to do this once.

 **Simple**